-You can be in a position to manage all these by incorporating emergency buying into your normal shopping.
-In light of this, some considerations need to be considered when storing water or food for emergency use.
+You can be in a position to manage all these by incorporating emergency buying into your regular shopping.
+In light of this, some considerations must be considered when storing water or food for emergency use.

 Emergency Food Storage Supply List

-Nonperishable foods: The first thing you need to have in mind is that you should choose nonperishable foods for emergency rations, such as canned goods, beans, cereals, dried fruits, peanut butter, rice, jerky, and jelly.
-You need to include various fruits, meats, treats, and vegetables that your family can use without cooking.
+Nonperishable foods: The first thing you need to remember is to choose nonperishable foods for emergency rations, such as canned goods, beans, cereals, dried fruits, peanut butter, rice, jerky, and jelly.
+You must include various fruits, meats, treats, and vegetables your family can use without cooking.

 Dry foods: It is prudent to store dry mixes, flour, and cereal in airtight containers.
 Each of these should contain sufficient food to feed your family for one or two meals.
-Also, one needs to use airtight quart canning jars in storing instant soups, powdered milk, potato flakes, and dehydrated fruits and vegetables.
+Also, one must use airtight quart canning jars to store instant soups, powdered milk, potato flakes, and dehydrated fruits and vegetables.
 All containers and jars should be marked with food contents and storage dates.

 Storage location: You should also select a dry and easily accessible location to store your emergency food rations.
 Pantry shelves and kitchen cupboards are ideal.
 Foods should be rotated after each shopping trip to keep older foods in front and ensure that they are consumed first.
 It is advisable to store a manual can opener with your food supplies.

-Pest control: Finally, it is necessary to store food in an area clear of pests.
-Insects, rodents, and other pests can chew through packaging, so you should check the pantry regularly to ensure there are no signs of any pest infestation.
+Pest control: Finally, storing food in an area clear of pests is necessary.
+Insects, rodents, and other pests can chew through packaging, so you should check the pantry regularly to ensure there are no signs of pest infestation.

 Water Storage Emergency Preparedness

-Bottled water: One of the most important considerations in emergency water storage is to keep bottled water cases on hand in case of a crisis.
-Plan to use at least one gallon of water per day, per person, for drinking, instant drink mixes, and mixing with food, as well as for personal hygiene.
+Bottled water: One of the most critical considerations in emergency water storage is keeping bottled water cases on hand in a crisis.
+Plan to use at least one gallon of water per day, per person, for drinking, instant drink mixes, mixing with food, and personal hygiene.

 Tap water: The other factor is to store tap water for cooking and drinking for up to six months in clean two-liter soda bottles that have been washed in hot, soapy water and rinsed clean.
 Bottles should be sanitized first by cleaning them thoroughly in a mixture of four teaspoons of unscented household chlorine bleach in a gallon of water.

-The bleach mixture should also be rinsed out of each bottle with fresh water before being refilled with fresh tap water.
-If you are using well water, four drops of unscented household chlorine bleach can be added to each bottle.
+Using well water, four drops of unscented household chlorine bleach can be added to each bottle.
+The bleach mixture should also be rinsed out of each bottle with fresh water before refilling with fresh tap water.
 Stored water needs to be capped tightly and marked with the date of preparation.

 It is good to remember that water needs to be stored in various container sizes to make it easier for you.
 Gallon jugs are perfect for food preparation and cleanup, but having some smaller bottles for drinking means you won’t need to use glasses unnecessarily.
 Besides, you might not even have the time to use the glasses, so if you can use the smaller bottles, it would be easier for you, especially if you need to move from one place to another.